Melbourne Bushfire Preparedness

 Parks Victoria manages most of the public land in Melbourne's urban fringe and therefore have a significant role to play in reducing bushfire risk.
 We work closely with the Department of Environment, Land, Water and Planning (DELWP) to plan, monitor and deliver risk reduction activities.We use a combination of risk modelling, local fire history and underlying conditions to prioritise where and what type of work is carried out.

-Public land is just one part of the landscape that contributed to bushfire risk, so we also work closely with communities, the Country Fire Authority, Fire Rescue Victoria and local governments to get stronger outcomes across all of Melbourne.
+Public land is just one part of the landscape that contributes to bushfire risk, so we also work closely with communities, the Country Fire Authority, Fire Rescue Victoria and local governments to get stronger outcomes across all of Melbourne.

 Reducing bushfire risk, like any land management activity, is a complex balancing act that doesn’t happen in isolation.
 To get the best outcome that strikes the right balance between bushfire risk reduction, environmental health (which is critical to our long-term survival), community wellbeing, recreation, business, and industry, we must all work together to do our part in reducing bushfire risk.